 For complete protection against all incoming threats, your MDR solution must be capable of keeping pace with all events that occur across the network, endpoints, and cloud-native tools and platforms.
 Additionally, the system must be prepared to provide the same level of protection for new equipment as your company needs to upscale or grow to meet new demand.

 It seems redundant to ask such a question of a vendor offering cybersecurity services.
 However, if your MDR vendor fails to provide a comprehensive combination of services that eliminates security gaps, attacks will continue to be an issue for your business.
 The MDR solution must proactively analyze your environment and respond to threats most likely to affect your network.
 Furthermore, threats must be addressed in a way that will minimize damage and eliminate vulnerabilities that could lead to future attacks.
 Ask MDR vendors for examples of successful implementation that provided organizations within your industry with improved threat detection and reduction of successful attacks.

 Managed detection and response is one of the most comprehensive ways you can protect your entire network against cyberattacks and security breaches.
 Yet, your MDR services are only as effective as the vendor who supplies them.
 Without a complete security stack, proper deployment, and the continuous support of cybersecurity professionals, MDR would simply be another tool that requires considerable effort from a full SOC team.
 By gathering a firm understanding of how MDR works and the different ways it can be successfully be implemented across a variety of industries and organizational networks, you're more likely to find a comprehensive solution that will provide all of the benefits the solution is designed to offer.
-MDR from Bitlyft is a single turn-key solution for managed detection and response that goes above and beyond traditional MDR services.
-To learn more about our complete MDR solution, watch our demo, or get started right away.
+MDR from BitLyft is a single turn-key solution for managed detection and response that goes above and beyond traditional MDR services.
+To learn more about our complete MDR solution, BitLyft AIR®, be sure to book a demo.